-Wales is a country made for exploring, hiking, mountain climbing, art, music and food here are 99 of the best things to do in Wales.
+Wales is a country made for exploring, hiking, mountain climbing, art, music and food here are are some of the most beautiful places in Wales to visit.

 A line from the 1941 Oscar-winning adaptation of Richard Llewellyn’s novel How Green Was My Valley, a story about a Welsh mining community at the turn of the 20th century, reads: “Singing is in my people as sight is in the eye”.
 Singing is part of Welsh identity and tradition which dates back to the 12th century.

 At this time, music and poetry had great cultural significance, with folk traditions enabling stories to be told.
 Singing and reciting poetry – sometimes to music, when it is known as cerdd dant in Welsh was often part of this.
 The Welsh language is so lyrical that it probably greatly influenced the bardic traditions historians say.